fenago/ml-scikit-keras-tensorflow/labs/lab_16.md

 compose music, or escape a maze, but, interestingly, he chose a linguistic task.
-More specifically, he devised a *chatbot* capable of fooling its interlocutor into thinking it was human.^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch16.html) This test does have its weaknesses: a set of hardcoded rules can fool unsuspecting or naive humans (e.g., the machine could give vague predefined answers in response to some keywords; it could pretend that it is joking or drunk, to get a pass on its weirdest
+More specifically, he devised a *chatbot* capable of fooling its interlocutor into thinking it was human.
+^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch16.html) This test does have its weaknesses: a set of hardcoded rules can fool unsuspecting or naive humans (e.g., the machine could give vague predefined answers in response to some keywords; it could pretend that it is joking or drunk, to get a pass on its weirdest